 Tech 4 Kids 3D Magic Imagi Pen

 One of the best 3D printing pens for kids is the Tech 4 Kids 3D Magic Imagi Pen.
-Only $20, the 3D printing pen is specifically created for and marketed towards kids.
+The 3D printing pen is specifically created for and marketed towards kids.
 The printing pen stays away from the heated thermoplastics in order to print.
 Instead, it uses liquid polymers that become solid when exposed to air.
 UV light can also be used to speed up the process, allowing for vertical printing.
 Another benefit of the 3D Magic Imagi Pen is that it uses 3 AAA batteries to work.
 This makes the 3D printing pen easy to carry around and perfect for when you are traveling.
 Be aware that 3 AAA batteries are not included and that it can last for about 4 hours of use.
 Cordless, it is among the most inexpensive and accessible 3D printer pens for kids out there.

 While the Tech 4 Kids 3D Magi Imagi Pen is our top choice, there are a number of other pens that are made for kids and well worth considering.
 Another brand well worth your attention is the AtmosFlare 3D Drawing Pen.

 Another pen that uses cool ink technology, you have another affordably priced drawing pen that uses AA batteries and is fairly lightweight.
 In addition, you may want to consider the CreoPop 3D Pen, the Polyes Q1 3D Pen, and the 3Doodler Start.
-With the exception of the CreoPop 3D Pen, all pens we mentioned for kids are $50 or below.

 That you’re looking for 3D Printer I advise you to read Best Cheap 3D Printer.